britive/terraform-provider-britive/docs/resources/profile.md

 # britive_profile Resource

-Creates a new user profile.
+Creates a Profile.

+This resource allows you to create and configure a Profile.

 ## Example Usage